impq/PanPy/README.md

-# PanPy
-An advanced API wrapper for a social media botting panel
+unfinished api wrapper for panelyz